| Civil Defense Radiation Detection Survey Meters, Geiger Counters and Dosimeters FAQ with wholesale, retail & calibration sources! |

 most concerned about

 in a nuclear emergency.
-Then the correct range meter best suited for the job will be readily obvious.
+Then the correct range radiation detector meter best suited for the job will be readily obvious.

 The following is compiled from FM 3-7.
 NBC Field Handbook, 1994.
 FM 8-9.
 NATO Handbook on